- Our Work

 Uganda has an opportunity to create a more accountable and responsive government and an electoral system capable of enabling a growing number of citizens to participate peacefully in politics.
-A more accountable and responsive government will increase citizen commitment to democratic governance, and reduce tensions among political, regional and ethnic groups.
+A more accountable and responsive government will increase citizen commitment to democratic governance and reduce tensions among political, regional and ethnic groups.

 Governance and Rule of Law

 Uganda’s lack of transparency and accountability of financial resources, weak institutional government, and civil society capacity pose significant challenges to good governance.
 USAID works to build the capacity of Uganda’s multi-party Parliament and local governments, strengthening their ability to provide public services and respond to citizen needs.
 USAID activities have enabled Parliament members to interact directly with local government and civil society leaders on critical legal and policy issues.The program contributes to advancing and protecting socio-economic development through support to national-level and grass-roots structures that uphold respect for human rights and rule of law in Uganda.
 As regards legal structures, the program works with the judiciary to contribute to judicial independence and partners with civil society to strengthen human rights advocacy and uphold media freedoms in Uganda.
 The main goal is to cultivate a more legitimate rule of law framework and safeguard human rights by infusing approaches that allow for meaningful participation and inclusion of women, youth, persons with disabilities and other marginalized groups and strengthening of local institutions contributing to local ownership and local solutions.

 USAID’s programs also help local governments carry out community initiatives by fostering participatory development planning and improving the operations of multiparty local councils.
 As a result, citizens are participating more actively in local government planning and budgeting processes, leading to more open and transparent approval and execution of district budgets.
 USAID training has helped local governments assess their progress and identify development priorities in line with those at the national level.

-Uganda’s multi-party Parliament and local governments provide opportunities for citizens to participate in the formulation of policies and laws, and development and implementation of activities.
+Uganda’s multi-party Parliament and local governments provide opportunities for citizens to participate in the formulation of policies and laws and development and implementation of activities.
 However, both governmental and nongovernmental actors often lack the knowledge, experience and resources to participate effectively and improve laws, policies and service delivery.

-USAID activities enhance the capacity of Uganda’s civil society organizations to more effectively inform citizens of issues that touch their daily lives, gather information from citizens on the quality of service delivery, and advocate for changes that will lead to more effective functioning of government and improved service delivery.
-With USAID support, these organizations made key contributions to national and local government institutions; provided crucial input to policies and bills; and facilitated activities that improved parliamentary oversight, local planning and budgeting processes, and the delivery of public services.
+USAID activities enhance the capacity of Uganda’s civil society organizations to more effectively inform citizens of issues that touch their daily lives, gather information from citizens on the quality of service delivery and advocate for changes that will lead to more effective functioning of government and improved service delivery.
+With USAID support, these organizations made key contributions to national and local government institutions; provided crucial input to policies and bills; and facilitated activities that improved parliamentary oversight, local planning and budgeting processes and the delivery of public services.
 For example, in the northern town of Arua, civil society advocacy made a new food security and nutrition ordinance official.